-Skyzone’s latest OLED FPV Goggles, the SKY04X, beats Fatshark HDO2 in many ways.
-Although they both have the same 1280×960 display offering a massive 46° FOV, the SKY04X has more user-friendly features that are hard to miss.
+The Skyzone SKY04X is their latest OLED FPV Goggles, and it beats the Fatshark HDO2 in many ways.
+Although they both have the same 1280×960 display and a massive 46° FOV, the SKY04X offers more user-friendly features that are hard to miss.

 New to FPV?
 Check out my FPV Goggles buyer’s guide.

 Where to Buy Skyzone SKY04X?